 A trial is typically scheduled approximately 45-60 days later and added to the docket at the issuance of the summons.
 For District Court cases, the defendant is required to appear at trial (see below) within 30-45 days from service.

-In some cases, service may not have been completed.
-If the defendant appears on the scheduled trial date, he or she is served in the courtroom.
-The judge will advise the defendant of his rights and then may postpone the trial to a later date.
-If the summons is unserved and the defendant fails to appear, the judge may refer the case to the District Court commissioner for issuance of an arrest warrant to replace the summons.
+(In some cases, service may not have been completed.
+If the defendant appears at the scheduled trial, he or she is served in the courtroom.
+The judge will advise the defendant of his or her rights and then may postpone the trial to a later date.
+If the summons is unserved and the defendant fails to appear, the judge normally issues a warrant.)